 Location: New York City, New York, USA

-2. University of Pennsylvania
+7. University of Pennsylvania

 Location: Philadelphia, Pennsylvania, USA

-This includes access to the school’s highly innovative study facilities, a flexible study schedule with opportunities to spend time abroad, and integrated leadership modules that are designed to create ready-made managers in the professional services industry.
-The course also combines traditional accounting with modules that reflect the profession’s evolution, such as in predictive analytics and basic programming.
+This includes access to the school’s highly innovative study facilities, a flexible study schedule with opportunities to spend time abroad, and integrated leadership modules that are designed to create ready-made leaders in the professional services industry.

 4. London School of Economics